smartdevicelink/sdl_evolution/proposals/NNNN-modify-the-range-of-APT's-maxDuration.md

 ## Proposed solution
-Similar to the duration of Alert (3000ms-10000ms), we can uniformly spec the range of APT's `maxduration` from 3000ms to 1000000ms.
+Similar to the duration of Alert (3000ms-10000ms), we can uniformly spec the range of APT's `maxDuration` from 3000ms to 1000000ms.

 Definition of Alert:
 https://www.smartdevicelink.com/zh-hans/guides/hmi/ui/alert/